Beriah Green: Decline and closure of the Oneida Institute

 The Panic of 1837 hit the Oneida Institute hard — its benefactors the Tappan brothers were ruined and unable to fulfill their pledges — and the college began to decline.
 Green also had begun to lose favor with conservative Presbyterians, which added to Oneida's troubles.
-Green led the secession of 59 church members from the Presbyterian church in Whitesboro over the issue of abolition.
+Green led the secession of 59 church members from the Presbyterian church in Whitesboro because "the Oneida Presbytery was guilty of the crime of slave holding."
 The seceders formed the Congregational Church in Whitesboro in 1837.
 Green was pastor of that church from 1843 to 1867.

-In 1844, the Oneida Institute was sold to the Free Will Baptists because of financial problems.
-After the Oneida Institute closed, Green became an active supporter of the Liberty Party.
-This was a third party that was completely devoted to the abolition of slavery.
+In 1844, the Oneida Institute closed, and the campus was sold to the Free Will Baptists.
+Green then became an active supporter of the Liberty Party.
+This was a third party that was completely devoted to the abolition of slavery, and nominated Smith for the office of President.
 After the party failed to make an impact on American politics, Green became bitter with the democratic process.
 He did not like popular democracy and was in favor of an oligarchy or modified theocracy.
 Unlike many Liberty Party members, Green did not join the Free Soil Party.
 He was worried that abolition would not be part of the major party principles.

 After fellow abolitionists did not support his ideas about government, Green became resentful and did not travel far from Whitesboro.
 He supported his wife and children by farming and preaching to small groups of abolitionists.

-He died on May 4, 1874 while giving a speech on temperance in Whitesboro.
+He died on May 4, 1874, while giving a speech on temperance in Whitesboro.

 Judgments about Green

 His student William E. Allen said Green "is a profound scholar, an original thinker, and, better and greater than all these, a sincere and devoted Christian.
 To the strength and vigor of a man, he adds the gentleness and tenderness of a woman."

 Charles Stuart, another contemporary, seeking to raise funds for the Institute: "The labors of President Green in the antislavery cause, in the way of lectures, and the use of the press, have been various, indefatiguable, abundant, in the face of evils and proscriptions of various kinds, and eminently successful.
 He has all alone shone himself a man for emergencies.
 On such occasions, whoever else may have done it, Beriah Green has never been known to flee or flinch.
-The result is that the Institute has always been in the midst of a hard struggle — in establishing and sustaining itself as a manual labor college, second in defense of its course of study, and last, not least, in its vindication and defense of the rights of humanity.
+The result is that the Institute has always been in the midst of a hard struggle — in establishing and sustaining itself as a manual labor college, second in defense of its course of study, and last, not least, in its [abolitionist] vindication and defense of the rights of humanity.